metacpan/metacpan-web/CONTRIBUTING.md

 Come talk to us on IRC (see below), or send a pull request and we'll respond there.
 These links will get you going quickly:

-  * [Useing our developer VM](https://github.com/CPAN-API/metacpan-developer) to get you going in minutes (depending on bandwidth)
+  * [Using our developer VM](https://github.com/CPAN-API/metacpan-developer) to get you going in minutes (depending on bandwidth)
   * [Front end bug list](https://github.com/CPAN-API/metacpan-web/issues)
   * [API (back end) bug list](https://github.com/CPAN-API/cpan-api/issues)
   * [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist) - things that probably need doing